Writing the Design Brief

 The client should have a deadline in mind.
 Your job is to make sure that it’s realistic and in line with your schedule.

-Besides the deadline, encourage the client to come up with a timeline and milestones.
+Besides the deadline, work with the client to come up with a timeline and milestones.
 The project timeline also has to be flexible enough to account for sudden and unexpected changes.

 By knowing the client’s budget, you can decide whether the project is worthwhile to take on.
 It’s always a point of contention, since you and the client don’t want to be on the losing end when costs are involved.